 Designing an attractive thumbnail is also a must.
 It may not seem like a huge deal, but your thumbnail is what shows up in the search results page.
 Because of this, your thumbnail should be informative and visually appealing.
 Include your branding when creating your thumbnails so that it’s clear that the video came from you.
 Do your best to avoid text heavy images.
 To make it all easier, use a YouTube thumbnail creator to design your own in no time.

 Finally, use all the tools in YouTube studio to increase your ranking.
 For example, you can create playlists using your content in order to ensure viewers stay on your channel for longer.
 You can also use end cards and cards to link to other videos, your main channel, or your blog.
 Interact with other creators and respond to your comments.
 Keep in mind that likes, comments, and views will help boost your ranking, so if you are getting views but not interaction, encourage engagement from your viewers and always reply to your comments.

-With all of these tips, you’re now more than ready to start your YouTube channel and watch the subscribers roll in.
+With all of these tips you know now how to make a successful YouTube channel!
+You’re now more than ready to start your YouTube channel and watch the subscribers roll in.
 Over time, it may be necessary to revamp some aspects of your channel, but that comes with growth.
 For now, stick to these basics and establish a solid foundation for a YouTube channel with plenty of potential for growth.